Test ID: BCGRV Immunoglobulin Gene Rearrangement, PCR, Varies

 Identifying neoplastic cells as having B-cell or plasma cell differentiation

-Monitoring for a persistent neoplasm by detecting an immunoglobulin gene rearrangement profile similar to that from a previous neoplastic specimen
+Monitoring for a persistent neoplasm by detecting an immunoglobulin gene rearrangement profile similar to one from a previous neoplastic specimen

 Specimen Type